NOAA-GSL/mpas_app/README.md

 ## Building the Model

-Currently Jet is the only platform supported.
+Currently, Jet is the only platform supported on the `conus_jet` branch.
 To run the default build script:

 `./build.sh -p=jet`